GiovanniN98/Explainable-Pareto-Fronts/README.md

 information regarding the problem and the solutions themselves.
 The aim is to provide a Decision-Maker with a tool that allows them to make a more informed choice and the opportunity to refine the solutions proposed by the genetic algorithm used.

+Feel free to get in touch with me if you are interested in the project, you can find my contact information [Here](https://github.com/GiovanniN98).